Virtual env live task

 : typeList[string]

-Pip env live task
+Pip env agent

 , here is the documentation about it : https://pipenv-fork.readthedocs.io/en/latest/basics.html .
 Juste write the text in the Pipenv configuration.

-This task will allow you to run a python script inside a conda virtual environment.
-This environment requires an environment yaml file, here is the documentation about it : https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually.
-Just write the content of the yml file the Conda env configuration.
+file, here is the documentation about it : https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually.
+Just write the content of the yml file in the Conda/Mamba env configuration.

 Here is an example of the environment.yml

-file for Conda R live task
+file for Conda/Mamba R agent

 name: .venv